An easy pregnancy workout

 - Keep your spine straight and rest your hands on your thighs.

-- Put your shoulders back and zip up.
+- Put your shoulders back and tighten your abdominal muscles.

 - Lift one knee to a comfortable height, keeping the leg bent.

-- Keeping your thigh lifted, slowly get your leg as straight as possible, tightening your thigh muscles gently at the top.
+- Keeping your thigh lifted, slowly straighten your leg as much as you can, tightening your thigh muscles gently at the top.

 - Then slowly return your leg back to the bent position while keeping your thigh lifted.

-Do this eight to 12 times on one side and then swap to the other leg.
-This is a good activity to do if your work means you’re sitting at a desk all day.
+Do this 8 to 12 times on one side and then swap to the other leg.
+This is a good activity to do if your work means you are sitting at a desk all day.

 Thigh toners